 A range of easily available captive-bred feeder insects, leafy greens, vegetables, and some fruit are more than enough to give your pet beardie a balanced diet.

-What Do Pet Bearded Dragons Eat?
+What Food Can Pet Bearded Dragons Eat?

 Pet bearded dragons should have a balanced diet of insects and recommended plant matter.
 Many breeders will occasionally add a weekly pinkie mouse into the mix, but this should be done with caution.